peteshand/notifier/README.md

 }, true);
 ```

-Add a standard callback listener to value changes on *notifier* with a priority of 10 (higher is called first).
+Add a standard callback listener to value changes on *notifier* with a priority of 10 (higher priorities are called first).

 ```
 notifier.add(() -> {